 Use the iOS SDK API to instrument parts of your code that are not instrumented by default.

-Then, view those custom events and attributes in New Relic Insights.
+Then, view those custom events and attributes.

 Report exceptions so you can identify factors creating a poor mobile app experience.